MicrosoftDocs/cpp-docs/docs/mfc/decrement-overridables-comment.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "Overridables comment in MFC source files"
-  - "MFC source files, Overridables comment"
-  - "overriding, Overridables comment in MFC source files"
+helpviewer_keywords: ["Overridables comment in MFC source files", "MFC source files, Overridables comment", "overriding, Overridables comment in MFC source files", "comments, MFC"] ms.assetid: 8968dea5-0d94-451f-bcb2-991580e65ba2 caps.latest.revision: 10
-  - "comments, MFC"
-ms.assetid: 8968dea5-0d94-451f-bcb2-991580e65ba2
-caps.latest.revision: 10
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # // Overridables Comment
 The `// Overridables` section of an MFC class declaration contains virtual functions that you can override in a derived class when you need to modify the base class behavior.
 They are usually named starting with "On", although it is not strictly necessary.
 Functions here are designed to be overridden, and often implement or provide some sort of "callback" or "hook."
 Typically, these members are protected.